Skip to main content

 About MAMA YAYA

-A Bangkok pick with limited public detail
+A casual Bangkok pick

 Use the hours for daytime or standard dinner planning

-The verified schedule is 11 AM to 9:30 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, with Wednesday closed.
+The schedule is 11 AM to 9:30 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, with Wednesday closed.
 Those hours support daytime and standard dinner planning, but they do not point to late-night dining.
 If timing matters, confirm directly with the venue before making a special trip.

 For broader planning, use Pearl's Bangkok restaurants guide to frame where this meal fits, then pair the area decision with Bangkok hotels or Bangkok bars if the day needs more structure.